tkupka/ad-growatt/README.md

 v0.2 August 8.
 2023: Seperates the save functions to avoid timeouts and API overload.
 Update config.yaml and growatt_app.py files + Lovelace card.
 Automations have to be changed to conform with new save

-v.03 August 14 2023: Control of "Grid first, discharge power" implemented together with other improvements, eg. more robustnness when saving; now retrying 5 times, if theres's a problem with Growatt server.
+v.03 August 14.
+2023: Control of "Grid first, discharge power" implemented together with other improvements, eg. more robustnness when saving; now retrying 5 times, if theres's a problem with Growatt server.
 Remember to update the Lovelace card with the code below.

+v.04 September 19.
+2023: Charge power setting added, thanks to Jasperwolsing.
+Services adgw_battery_first_on and adgw_battery_first_off added to control the battery first state on/off from scripts.

 # Lovelace card
 ```